leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - **This requires understanding of consensus,** have to understand shared realities and breaking through that shared reality
   - Entrepreneurship is arrogance of the highest order, requires you knowing what everyone else believes, and then having the confidence to say you're going in a different direction
   - That's the status seeking, identity creating thing I think we call creativity

+- There's a lot of latent pricing power in some companies e.g. Spectrum, Fios that could have raised prices but didn't due to fear of backlash.
+  - And when they do, that'll result in others coming to provide competing services
+  - **I'm bullish on areas that haven't raised pricing and likely will.** When the incumbents do it'll create whitespace for new companies to come in with disruptive situation

+*LL - Unsure if I entirely understand Josh's last point here.
+It seems he advocates for investing in startups in areas where the incumbent can raise prices but hasn't, which would be opposite to how Buffett or perhaps a value investor would think.
+They'd prefer to invest in the incumbent that can take prices up but hasn't needed to yet, since that demonstrates latent customer value.*

 *LL - Similar to the principle of [Chesterton's fence](https://en.wikipedia.org/wiki/Wikipedia:Chesterton%27s_fence "Fence"), that you shouldn't change something until you understand the reason behind the current state, it's usually worth understanding why your proposed business doesn't yet exist.
 Sometimes ideas that sound great at first (group coupons, meal kits, DTC) don't work because the market is too small, customer acquisition is too expensive, or the unit economics don't make sense.*